-Effective Coverage Date is the date when you become a Member of our health plan and eligible for Covered Services.
-Generally for members of MassHealth Standard/CommonHealth and Family Assistance, your Effective Coverage Date is one business day after MassHealth tells us about your enrollment.
-For MassHealth CarePlus members, your Effective Coverage Date is the first day of the month following your enrollment.
+Effective Coverage Date (or Effective Date) is the date when you become a Member of our health plan and eligible for Covered Services.
+Generally for Members of MassHealth Standard/CommonHealth and Family Assistance, your Effective Coverage Date is one business day after MassHealth tells us about your enrollment.
+For MassHealth CarePlus Members, your Effective Coverage Date is the first day of the month following your enrollment.
 So, if you joined MassHealth CarePlus on July 3, your Effective Coverage Date would be Aug.
 1.